-The protection status of the land shall also be provided including any documentation indicating the land owner has permission to restore habitat with the appropriate conservation easement or deed restrictions (see Section 7.1).
+The protection status of the land shall also be provided including any documentation indicating the Project Sponsor has permission to restore habitat with the appropriate conservation easement or deed restrictions (see Section 7.1).
+Any current deed restrictions or easements on the land should also be stated.
+If easements are recorded, those easements should be discussed as to how they are applicable to the restoration project activities (i.e. easement for flood control and known maintenance activities).